sammyshakes/kronos-contracts/README.md

 - `DEPLOYER_PRIVATE_KEY` - Private key of the deployer account
 - `USDT_CONTRACT_ADDRESS` - USDT token address on Mainnet
 - `USDC_CONTRACT_ADDRESS` - USDC token address on Mainnet
+- `WITHDRAWAL_ADDRESS` - Address to which USDT and USDC will be transferred
 - `KRONOS_BASE_URI` - Base URI for Kronos NFTs

 ### 4. Run the `DeploySeedSale.s.sol` script: